 The findings from this trial could be of benefit to patients undergoing PCI and receiving oral platelet P2Y12 inhibitors or in patients in whom only short-term antiplatelet effect is desirable.
 While the study authors note that the CHAMPION trials did not test cangrelor against prasugrel, ticagrelor or clopidogrel pre-treatment before PCI, they suggest that cangrelor's greater potency than clopidogrel, increased speed of onset compared to all oral ADP receptor antagonists and its added flexibility given its rapidly reversible effects, could be of benefit to these patients – particularly those waiting to undergo open-heart surgery.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Cardiac Surgery and Heart Failure, Interventions and ACS, Interventions and Coronary Artery Disease
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Atherosclerotic Disease (CAD/PAD), Cardiac Surgery and Heart Failure, Interventions and ACS, Interventions and Coronary Artery Disease

 Keywords: Coronary Artery Disease, Myocardial Infarction, Acute Coronary Syndrome, Thrombosis, Blood Platelets, Dyspnea, Cardiac Surgical Procedures, Purinergic P2Y Receptor Antagonists, Stents